obsproject/obs-studio/docs/sphinx/reference-sources.rst

 .. function:: proc_handler_t *obs_source_get_proc_handler(const obs_source_t *source)

-   :return: The procedure handler for a source
+   :return: The procedure handler for a source.
+Should not be manually freed,
+            as its lifecycle is managed by libobs.

 ---------------------